mcharouk/aws/Demos/TechEssentials/Module_2/EC2/README_DEMO.md

 * !!
 Step 1 : Don't forget to assign a public ip to the instance at startup !!

-* script to start an apache instance
+* script to start an apache instance.
+To execute when internet connection is ok

 ```
 sudo -s